MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensions-moving-scope.md

 - Changing the App ID
   - This means that the data won't be available anymore, see below.
-  - This means that dependent extensions will need to be updated to use the new App ID in their app.json.
+  - This means that dependent extensions will need to be updated to use the new App ID in their `app.json` file.
 - Changing the name, publisher, or version to make sure that there is no PTE and an AppSource with same name, publisher, and version.

 ### AppSource requirements

-- Changing the ID of all objects to be in the AppSource range (PTEs are using a different range)
+- Changing the ID of all objects to be in the AppSource range.
+PTEs are using a different range.
-- Use affixes (PTEs are not required to use affixes)
+- Use affixes, except for PTEs, they are not required to use affixes.
 - Full list:
   - [Technical Validation Checklist](devenv-checklist-submission.md)
   - [Marketing Validation Checklist](readiness/readiness-checklist-marketing.md)